Search

 Do you want to draw closer as a couple in the new year?
 Try sharing and then setting your goals for the next 12 months together.

 It was our first New Year’s Eve as a married couple.
-As we sat together and I shared my goals for the coming year (remodeling parts of our house and completing a big writing project), setting my priorities, I could see my new husband’s face fall.
+As we sat together, I shared my goals for the coming year (remodeling parts of our house and completing a big writing project) and set my priorities.
+I could see my new husband’s face fall.

 When I asked Roger about it, he tried to downplay his disappointment.
 “I thought we would save up for a summer vacation,” he finally admitted.
 But the look in his eyes said it all—in my excitement, I had completely left him out of my plans.

-To avoid such marriage-testing discussions in the future, my husband and I make a plan to talk about how we want our year to go.
+To avoid such marriage-testing discussions in the future, my husband and I have made a plan to talk about how we want our year to go.
 I have to admit, instead of being dry and businesslike, this exercise opens the door to surprisingly intimate conversations.

 We start off with one category and talk through what we’d like to accomplish in the year ahead, sharing our personal goals and arriving at shared goals together.
-Notebook in hand, we write down our goals and then break them into doable chunks.
-Gradually we work our way through the categories.
-Here are a few of the categories, and the questions we ask each other:
+With a notebook in hand, we write down our goals and then break them into doable chunks.
+Gradually, we work our way through the categories.
+Here are a few of the categories and the questions we ask each other:

-We add tasks we both want to get done, like replacing our water heater or decluttering the house.
-Then we decide on the order of priority.
+We add tasks we both want to get done, like replacing our water heater or getting rid of clutter in our home.
+Then, we decide on the order of priority.
 This list keeps me from secretly being frustrated about what’s not getting done.
-Plus, by putting a price tag on each project, we can create savings goals and can start saving up for what we want to accomplish.
+Plus, by putting a price tag on each project, we can create savings goals and start saving up for what we want to accomplish.

 James W. Frick, a former vice president at the University of Notre Dame, said, “Don’t tell me where your priorities are.
 Show me where you spend your money, and I’ll tell you what they are.”

 Wow—that’s convicting.
 The question is: How do we want our bank statement to look in December?
 Were we purposeful in how we spent our money, or will we look back and ask, “Where did it all go?”
-Each new year is a time not only to make plans for how we spend our money, but also to decide how much to put aside for a crisis.
+Each new year is a time not only to make plans for how we spend our money but also to decide how much to put aside for a crisis.
+It’s a great opportunity to look at our family’s financial fitness.

 I love and trust my husband.
-So we ask each other where we are spiritually, and listen without judgment.
+So we ask each other where we are spiritually and listen without judgment.
 I can admit (and he probably already knows) that this year has been a “valley” year for me.
 We will discuss how we want to grow deeper in our faith individually and as a couple.
-Some of the areas we cover are retreats we may want to attend, practices we want to develop and books we’d like to read as a couple or with a group.
-Even setting goals like these draw us closer together.
+Some of the areas we cover are retreats we may want to attend, practices we want to develop, and books we’d like to read as a couple or with a group.
+Even setting goals to discover our God-given purpose draws us closer together.

 Where are we in our physical health?
-We take a look at how we’ve been eating, exercising and resting.
-We evaluate whether we need to prepare meals differently or refocus some of our money for things like a gym membership.
+We take a look at how we’ve been eating, exercising, and resting.
+We evaluate whether we need to prepare meals differently or refocus some of our money on things like a gym membership.
 This is also a great time to make sure annual physicals and dentist appointments are scheduled.
-The big question we ask: How can we support each other in our goal of becoming healthier?
+The big question we ask is: How can we support each other in our goal of becoming healthier?

 Is there an aspect of our marriage we want to work on this year?
 Is it time for a tune-up with a counselor or for reading a marriage book together?
 Perhaps it’s time to plan a couple’s retreat (at home or away) to get some fun back into our relationship after a long, hard year.